AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 CSV file 'sample.csv' has 5 rows and 4 columns.
 ```

 This is all the logic our tools will need to start with.
-Later, if you want to add more advanced summaries—like listing column names or detecting null values—you can expand these functions.
+Later, if you want to add more advanced summaries: like listing column names or detecting null values, you can expand these functions.

-With our utilities ready, we can now expose them as MCP tools—so Claude can actually use them!
+With our utilities ready, we can now expose them as MCP tools - so Claude can actually use them!

 ## Wrapping File Readers as MCP Tools